Wuxi, 1929 - New York, 2010

-Born in Wuxi, China in 1929, but raised in Shanghai, Walesse Ting is a self-taught painter, sculptor, graphic artist, and poet who began his life as an artist at a very young age, painting on sidewalks.
-He left China in 1949 and settled for a six year period in Paris beginning in 1952, where he lived as a poor struggling artist and became acquainted with the artists Karel Appel, Asger Jorn and Pierre Alechinsky, members of the CoBrA-group.
+Born in Wuxi, China in 1929, but raised in Shanghai, Walasse Ting is a self-taught painter, sculptor, graphic artist and poet, whose career as an artist began at a very young age, painting on sidewalks.
+Ting left China in 1949 ending up in Paris in 1952, where he was to live for the next six years.
+As a poor struggling artist he became acquainted with Karel Appel, Asger Jorn and Pierre Alechinsky, members of the CoBrA-group.

-Ting arrived in New York in 1958 at the height of the Abstract Expressionist period.
-He befriended the American artist Sam Francis, and the movement had a profound influence on his work.
-Unlike in Paris, Ting could paint and sell his work.
-Bold dripping strokes featured in his paintings, which at that time were mainly poetic abstractions in the manner of the Paris-based Chinese artist, Zao Wouki.
-Only in the 1970s did Ting develop his now distinctive style using Chinese calligraphic brushstrokes to define outlines and filling flat areas of colour with vivid acrylic paint.
+Ting arrived in New York in 1958 when Abstract Expressionism was at its height.
+He became friends with the American artist Sam Francis, and the movement had a profound influence on his work.
+Whereas he had struggled in Paris, in New York Ting could paint and sell his work.
+His paintings featured bold, dripping strokes, his work at the time mainly comprising poetic abstractions in the manner of the Paris-based Chinese artist, Zao Wouki.
+It was only in the Seventies that he finally developed his now distinctive style, using Chinese calligraphic brushstrokes to define outlines and filling flat areas of colour with vivid acrylic paint.

-Ting has had more than sixty solo exhibitions in major art galleries and museums around the world.
 After more than twenty years in New York, he moved to Amsterdam.
-After suffering a severe brain haemorrhage in 2002, he wasn’t no longer able to continue his artistic carreer.
+In 2002 he suffered a severe brain haemorrhage which put an end to his artistic career.
 He died shortly after his children moved him back to New York in May 2010.